deepin-community/gimp/gimp-data/icons/README.md

 ## Released Themes

-GIMP 3.0 comes with 3 icon themes:
+GIMP comes with 2 icon themes:

-1. **Symbolic**: the default icon theme which is vector and which will be automatically recolored to your theme colors.
+1. **Default**: the main icon theme, designed with vector graphics.

+   By default, we use the **Symbolic** variant, which will be automatically recolored to your theme colors.
+It is our main target since they are considered better suited for graphics work (less visual distraction).
+Color icons are kept as fall-back since some users prefer them.

    We follow [GNOME
    guidelines](https://developer.gnome.org/hig/guidelines/ui-icons.html)
    when possible.

-2. **Color**: the color icon theme, also designed with vector graphics, yet it won't be recolored.

-3. **Legacy**: icon theme which contains the old GIMP 2.8's raster icons (mostly untouched ever since GIMP 2.10).
+2. **Legacy**: icon theme which contains the old GIMP 2.8's raster icons (mostly untouched ever since GIMP 2.10).
 It is not maintained anymore and we are not expecting new icons for Legacy.
 Yet since we keep them in the source tree for now, we would accept updates.

-The Symbolic icon theme is our main target since they are considered better suited for graphics work (less visual distraction).
-Color icons are kept as fall-back since some users prefer them.

 Vector icons are now preferred because they are much less maintenance.
 For instance, we do not need to double, triple (or more) every icon for